Master These Investor Mapping Techniques To Secure Funding

 • Avoid Misaligned Targeting:

-Generic pitches and outreach to unsuitable investors waste time and resources, reducing the likelihood of securing funding.
+Generic pitches and outreach to unsuitable investors waste time and opportunity.

 • Craft Personalized Pitches: